KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_006_MaterialsTechniquesProgramsShaders.md

 <a name="materialAndTechnique-png"></a>Image 6b: Materials and techniques, and how they affect the appearance of objects
 </p>

+When a material does not refer to a technique, then it will be considered as a *default material*, with a certain default technique, as explained in the [Appendix A of the specification](https://github.com/KhronosGroup/glTF/blob/master/specification/README.md#appendix-a-default-material).

 The following is an example of one technique that may be found in the glTF JSON: